Lidice massacre: Local response and the new Lidice

-Czech composer Bohuslav Martinů composed his Memorial to Lidice (an 8-minute orchestral work) in 1943 as a response to the massacre.
+Czech composer Bohuslav Martinů composed his Memorial to Lidice, an 8-minute orchestral work, in 1943, as a response to the massacre.
 The piece quotes from the Czech St Wenceslas Chorale and in the climax of the piece, the opening notes (dot-dot-dot-dash = V in Morse code) of Beethoven's 5th Symphony.

 Women from Lidice who survived imprisonment at Ravensbrück returned after the Second World War and were rehoused in the new village of Lidice that was built overlooking the original site.
 The first part of the new village was completed in 1949.
 Two men from Lidice were in the United Kingdom serving in the Royal Air Force at the time of the massacre.
 After 1945 Pilot Officer Josef Horák and Flight Lieutenant Josef Stříbrný returned to Czechoslovakia to serve in the Czechoslovak Air Force.

 After the 1948 Czechoslovak coup d'état the new Communist Party government would not allow them to apply to be housed in the new Lidice, because they had served in the forces of one of the western powers.
 Horák and his family returned to Britain and the RAF; he died in a flying accident in December 1948.

 A sculpture from the 1990s by Marie Uchytilová overlooks the site of the old village of Lidice.
 Entitled "The Memorial to the Children Victims of the War" it comprises 82 bronze statues of children (42 girls and 40 boys) aged 1 to 16, to honour the children who were murdered at Chełmno in the summer of 1942.
 A cross with a crown of thorns marks the mass grave of the Lidice men.
 Overlooking the site is a memorial area flanked by a museum and a small exhibition hall.
 The memorial area is linked to the new village by an avenue of linden trees.
 In 1955 a "Rosarium" of 29,000 rose bushes was created beside the avenue of lindens overlooking the site of the old village.
 In the 1990s the Rosarium was neglected but after 2001 a new Rosarium with 21,000 bushes was created.

+In 2024 as the state of the monument was damaged by time and conditions, a public collection started raising funds to restore it.
+A surprise donation was made by an American donor that boosted the project as it received $165,000.
+As it turns out the donor was Donald R. Yadesky, a long-time supporter and member of the Friends of History Society.